whawty/auth/doc/SCHEMA.md

 date/time when the password has been modified.

 The contents of the following lines are reserved for auxiliary data organized as key value pairs.
-A file may contain 0 or more lines of axiliary data each of which start with a unique identifier:
+A file may contain 0 or more lines of auxiliary data each of which start with a unique identifier:

     <identifier>: <base64(data)>